duncantl/HotFix/README.md

    + re-run code
    + load serialized data and then remove these intermediate files.

+Restoring this state can be quite involved and a distraction.

-hotFix() takes the name of a function (either as a string or a symbol) and then
+The primary function is `hotFix()` and it  takes the name of a function (either as a string or a symbol) and then
 + determines the package in which it is located
 + finds the source directory for that package
 + reads the functions in that package